MartyMacGyver/remote-pdb-client/README.md

 ## Disclaimer

-DO NOT use the Client to connect to untrusted hosts!
+DO NOT use RemotePDB Client to connect to untrusted hosts!